-Manufactured in Spain by a Company that had disappeared from that country's published lists of machine-tool makers by 1970 (and probably well before), the Ferval lathe appears to have been built in several form, the most common surviving type being versions of the Model 600.
+Manufactured in Spain by a Company that had disappeared from that country's published lists of machine-tool makers by 1970 (and probably well before), the Ferval lathe appears to have been built in several form, the most common surviving model being versions of the 600.
 All types seem to have had a centre height of around 140 mm (5.5") and a capacity between centres of 600 mm (23.5").
 From its appearance, the lathe must have been a design that originated in the 1930s though, shockingly, for a lathe built in the 1950s, the makers failed to fit guards over the backgears, belt runs and changewheels

 The only known surviving catalogue is for a 1956 Model 600-A - being dated 1956, this showing that two types of V and flat-way bed were supplied, presumably one earlier and one later.
 The former was conventional with its guiding Vees symmetrical and the latter - as used on the 600A - being 160 mm wide and having its front V set with a wide, shallow-angle outer surface (to better absorb wear) and the inner set much more steeply to take thrust.